XarfNao/VIP_copy/README.md

 # VIP
 GREYCORTEX Vulnerability Intelligence Platform

+This is a copy of a project i worked on -> [original repository](https://github.com/greycortex/VIP)

 ## About
 At the moment, this program can work with objects representing CPEs, CVEs, CWEs and CAPECs.